IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

     1. Have matching instance disk support.
 Any disks associated with the current profile will be deleted, and any disks associated with the requested profile will be created.
     2. Be compatible with any placement_target(`dedicated_host`, `dedicated_host_group`, `placement_group`) constraints.
 For example, if the instance is placed on a dedicated host, the requested profile family must be the same as the dedicated host family.

+- `reservation_affinity` - (Optional, List) The reservation affinity for the instance Nested scheme for `reservation_affinity`:
+  - `policy` - (Optional, String) The reservation affinity policy to use for this virtual server instance.
+   ->**policy**
+      </br>&#x2022; disabled: Reservations will not be used
+      </br>&#x2022; manual: Reservations in pool will be available for use
+  - `pool` - (Optional, String) The pool of reservations available for use by this virtual server instance.
+Specified reservations must have a status of active, and have the same profile and zone as this virtual server instance.
+The pool must be empty if policy is disabled, and must not be empty if policy is manual.
+    Nested scheme for `pool`:
+    - `id` - The unique identifier for this reservation
 - `resource_group` - (Optional, Forces new resource, String) The ID of the resource group where you want to create the instance.
 - `instance_template` - (Optional, String) ID of the instance template to create the instance from.
 To create an instance template, use `ibm_is_instance_template` resource.